 27 Feb Yin Yang Medicine

-The arts and the sciences—they’re different worlds that don’t typically come together under the same roof.
+The arts and the sciences—they’re seemingly different worlds that don’t typically come together in the same breath.

 When looking at people’s strengths and interests, I find they generally lean towards one side or the other.
-You’re either a science person or an arts person.
+You’re generally a logical, science person or a creative, arts person.
 And in the field of healthcare, they don’t generally mix at all!

 Science is usually associated with the analytical left-brain and arts are commonly associated with the imaginative right-brain.
 Much like the yin-yang energies.